archive-dev/KatLan/docs/syntax.md

 ## Method definitions

 Any method can be defined with `def` keyword with access modifiers (as given in [Variable definitions](#variable-definitions)) going before it.
+Method's parameters are declared as `name : type`.
 ```
 pub class Example {
     pub static def main(args: str[]) {